Here I Stand: Michael Ignatieff (online video)

-Michael Ignatieff is a distinguished Canadian academic, author, and former politician.
-He is a staunch defender of liberal democracy, viewing it as a fragile but essential achievement that requires constant vigilance and effort to preserve.
-Ignatieff is a leading thinker of our time and in this lecture he speaks about the values he stands for and which are threatened by our present world order and the break down of that order.
+On Tuesday 28 October, distinguished Canadian academic, author, and former politician Michael Ignatieff examined the context and direction of the forces shaping today’s world order, standing with Walter Benjamin’s Angel of History.
+A staunch defender of liberal democracy, Ignatieff views it as a fragile but essential achievement that requires constant vigilance and effort to preserve.
+As a leading thinker of our time, he spoke about the values he stands for and which are threatened by our present world order and the breakdown of that order.

 Educated at the University of Toronto and Harvard, he held prominent academic positions at Cambridge, Oxford, and Harvard, specialising in human rights, international affairs, and political philosophy.